 🔗2021-06-14 Brewery Vivant

 Jason has a long list of what to do next.
 Our list only has Founders brewery.
-So we decided to be lazy not doing any research but following Jason.
+So we decided to be lazy not doing any research but follow Jason.

-Jason says a brewery name that we have never heard of, and we don't care that much either.
+Jason says a brewery name that we have never heard of.
 There is no expectation out there after already having tried our favorite one, Bell's.
 It must be just another taproom, like 7 Monks.

 We pick up our pace and find the door, sit in, and soon made our beer order.
 We start to take photos...

 This is a historical building, which was a church before.
 It still keeps the colorful stained window glass, and put their bar under the window, which makes the bar look mythical.